firstnuel/Glimlach/README.md

 # Glimlach

-Glimlach is a project that allows you to easily run Docker images based on a configuration file.
-It simplifies the process of specifying Docker images, their command-line arguments, and output file paths.
+Glimach is a Python script that allows you to run Docker containers in parallel based on a JSON configuration file.
+It is designed to make it easy to automate the execution of Docker images with customizable parameters.

 ## Getting Started